Kitchen Debate: History

-Television broadcast and American reaction
+Television broadcast and global reaction

 The three major American television networks broadcast the Kitchen Debate on July 25, 1959.
 The Soviets subsequently protested, as Nixon and Khrushchev had agreed that the debate should be broadcast simultaneously in America and the Soviet Union, with the Soviets threatening to withhold the tape until they were ready to broadcast.
 The American networks, however, had felt that the delay would cause the news to lose its immediacy.
 The debate was broadcast on Moscow television on July 27, albeit late at night and with Nixon's remarks only partially translated.

+Soviet reaction revealed interest in the United States and its culture.
+Despite some Soviet propaganda, there was significant attendance to the US exhibition.
+Over the 42 days of the fair, more than 2.7 million ticketed visitors attended the exhibit, revealing their curiosity about the United States.
+Some visitors considered the kitchen too spacious with too many appliances, however, so there was not a massive cultural victory, but the exhibition did open their eyes to the US lifestyle.
+One Soviet visitor to the exhibition commented, "The 'Miracle kitchen' was brought here unnecessarily.
+We don't need it because we are striving to free our women from kitchen work entirely."
+Despite the attention, this was the only exhibition like this held in the Soviet Union during the Cold War, and one of the few introductions to American experiences, even if it was in a staged exhibition hall.

 American reaction was mixed.
 The New York Times called it "an exchange that emphasized the gulf between east and west but had little bearing on the substantive issue" and portrayed it as a political stunt.
 The paper also declared that public opinion seemed divided after the debates.
 Time magazine, on the other hand, praised Nixon, saying that he "managed in a unique way to personify a national character proud of peaceful accomplishment, sure of its way of life, confident of its power under threat."

 Nixon gained popularity because of the informal nature of the exchange, improving upon the lukewarm reception that he previously had with the American public.
 According to William Safire, he also impressed Khrushchev: "The shrewd Khrushchev came away from his personal duel of words with Nixon persuaded that the advocate of capitalism was not just tough-minded but strong-willed."